IanNoble-Visium/-CONGO/README.md

 - `training.getPageImage({ moduleId, pageIndex })` → `{ url: string | null }`
 - `training.generatePageImage({ moduleId, pageIndex, prompt })` → `{ url, provider }`
+  - Optional: `force: true` to overwrite an existing image with a newly generated one.

 Notes:
 - Generation checks for an existing record and will not overwrite existing images.